 There’s your history trivia for today. 🙂

-You’ll have the perfect photo opportunity if you serve these fried chicken po’boys on Game Day!
+These fried chicken po’boys really fit the bill on Game Day!
 It’s not a delicate sandwich for sure plus you can make them as large or as small as you like.
 The remoulade sauce is amazing.
 I’ve made it this way for decades — it was actually a copy of a remoulade that I had at a tiny sandwich shop when traveling with my Dad back in the 1970s.
 Amazing stuff.
 You can use it on salads, as a dip, or do what I do and just suck it off the spoon.

 Here’s that chicken po’boy recipe.